silverbulletmd/silverbullet/libraries/Library/Std/APIs/Template.md

 templates = {}

--- Iterates over a table/array and applies a function to each element, -- concatenating the results function template.each(tbl, fn) local result = {}
+-- Iterates over a table/array and applies a function to each element, -- concatenating the results; returns nil if the results are empty. function template.each(tbl, fn) local result = {}
   for _, item in ipairs(tbl) do
       table.insert(result, fn(item))
   end
-  return table.concat(result)
+  return #result > 0 and table.concat(result) or nil
 end

 -- Creates a new template function from a string template